jeod13/katacoda-scenarios/sales-and-marketing-team/test2/intro.md

-On completing this scenario, the user will learn the following skills: set a strong password in Wordpress
+On completing this scenario, the user will learn the following skills:<br />
+set a strong password in Wordpress